fuseraft/kiwi/docs/abstract_classes.md

 # Abstract Classes

-Abstract classes in Astral serve as a way to define classes that cannot be instantiated on their own but can be used as a base for other classes.
+Abstract classes in Kiwi serve as a way to define classes that cannot be instantiated on their own but can be used as a base for other classes.
 These classes are intended to outline a set of methods and properties that derived classes must implement or inherit.

 ## Defining Abstract Classes